Romano cheese

 Romano cheese is a term used in the United States and Canada for a class of hard, salty cheese suitable primarily for grating.
 It is the American imitation of pecorino romano, from which the name is derived; despite the name "Romano", it should not be confused with genuine pecorino romano, which is an Italian product recognized and protected by the laws of the European Union, although United States law allows Romano produced entirely from sheep's milk to be called pecorino romano.

 Per U.S. Food and Drug Administration regulations, Romano cheese can be made from cow, goat, and/or sheep's milk.
 It must contain less than 34% water and at least 38% milkfat.
 Cream, skim milk and/or dry milk and water can be added or removed to create the correct level of milkfat.
 The milk used can be bleached with benzoyl peroxide or a mixture of benzoyl peroxide with potassium alum, calcium sulfate, and magnesium carbonate but, in that case, vitamin A must be added after treatment.
 Safe artificial blue or green coloring may be added only to counter any yellow coloring of the milk.
 Rennet does not need to be used and any "suitable milk-clotting enzyme that produces equivalent curd formation" may be used.

-Curd must be broken up to the size of corn kernels, stirred and heated to 120 F. The curd is drained, pressed into forms and the cheese is then soaked in brine for 24 hours.
-After brining, it is rubbed with salt and washed several times.
-Next it is dry-cured.
-It is occasionally turned and scraped, and may be coated with vegetable oil.
-Romano must be aged at least five months.
+Nutritional facts

+One ounce (28 grams) of Romano cheese contains: